micmejia/bible-dump/NKJV/Job/Job 16.md

 My friends scorn me; My eyes pour out _tears_ to God.

 ###### 21
-Oh, that one might plead for a man with God, As a man _pleads_ for his [^g]neighbor!
+Oh, that one might plead for a man with God, As a man _pleads_ for his neighbor!

 ###### 22
 For when a few years are finished, I shall go the way of no return.